hannu-s/cloaked-nemesis/README.md

 ###Score system

-'Keywords' add & 'avoids' substract from link specific score.
+'Keywords' add and 'avoids' substract from link specific score.
 Very often occuring words with 'keywords' or 'avoids' association, change score very little or not at all.
+If score does not reach specific score, the site will not be presented.

 ####Keywords
 Each 'keyword' add link specific score for